-- 1. You have been given sufficient or extended periods of time to complete these required assignments (e.g., all Week 1-5 warmups, quizzes, developmental logs are due Friday 6/16 so you do have time to catch up as needed across these weeks. - 2.
-Grades are due to the university the noon of Monday (6/26) right after the last day (6/23) of the semester.
-Therefore, there is basically no room for making up any week 6 assignments (one warmup, one chapter quiz, and one last exam if you opt for it). - 3.
-For most of these assignments (warmups, chapter quizzes, the first three unit exams) one or two lowest grades would be dropped while is already a buffer for any mild scale of missed work. - 4.
+- 1. You are given sufficient or extended periods of time to complete the required assignments so you do have time to catch up as needed across these weeks. - 2.
+Grades are due to the university the noon of Monday (6/24) right after the last day (6/21) of the semester.
+Therefore, there is basically no room for making up any week 6 assignments (i.e., Ch.
+17 wrap-up and quiz, last exam if you opt for it). - 3.
+For the Week 1-5 warm-ups & chapter quizzes, the first three unit exams and the weekly logs, one lowest grade will be dropped which is a buffer for any mild scale of missed work. - 4.
 Summer A is a fast-paced semester with only 6 weeks for contents normally would be covered through 15-16 weeks.
-By registering for this fast-paced class, you are committed to learn and proceed in a pace much faster than a regular spring or fall semester. - 5.
+By registering for this fast-paced class, you are committed to learn and proceed in a pace much faster than that in a regular spring or fall semester. - 5.
 Time management is an essential life and academic skill.
 I would like to challenge you to demonstrate your efficient time management skills by completing work on time.
 So no procrastination please.